emberjs/data/guides/cookbook/model-name.md

 If you have been working with EmberData for a while, you might remember a convention about singular-dasherized resource types (or modelNames).
 It was a convention that model names should be singular.
 But why is that?
 Why not plural?
 And why dasherized?

-There is no strict rule about model names.
-You was just using singular names because you had default Serializer configured in your app.
-It was doing all job of data normalization for you.
-Mainly it was singularizing `type` of response you had received from server.
+There is no longer any strict rule in EmberData governing what naming convention to use for resource types.
+Before, you may have been using singular names because you had default Serializer configured in your app.
+The default serializers assume types should be singular and dasherized, and since they do the job of data normalization for you they would singularize and dasherize the `types` received from your server.

 ## So what to choose?